dclong/blog/misc/content/2017-04-08-odbc-vs-jdbc-in-python.markdown

     which claims to be faster than `JayDeBeApi` (based on JPype) but it is relative young compared to JayDeBeApi and is not actively maintained any more.

-3. Just ignore the JayDeBeApi3 package (for Python3 only).

 4. PyAthenaJDBC is a JDBC package specifically for Amazon Athena.